-O'Grady Library: Designed by internationally acclaimed architect Michael Graves, O'Grady Library is now home not only to the library, but to the Center for Student Learning, Writing and Advising, the ITS Help Desk, and the Center for Scholarship and Teaching..
-O'Grady Library supports student success by bringing together research assistance, tutoring and technology help in one location.
-At O'Grady Library, students also have access to a variety of learning spaces and resources: the Information Commons, the Multimedia Center, the Curriculum Resource Center, five group study rooms, three media rooms, two classrooms and the spacious Benedictine Reading Room.
-Books, journals, reference materials, videos and music are available both in the library and online, and students also can check out laptops, digital cameras, digital voice recorders, digital camcorders and other multime-dia equipment.
-The library extends its resources through participation in the Summitt, the shared catalog of the Orbis Cascade Alliance, which makes available to Saint Martin's students more than nine million titles from 37 academic libraries in the Pacific Northwest, with courier delivery to O'Grady Library.
+O'Grady Library: The O'Grady Library is home to the library, the Center for Student Success, and the ITS Help Desk.
+The library supports student success by bringing together research assistance, tutoring, and technology help in one location.
+At the O'Grady Library, students also have access to a variety of learning spaces and resources, including 10 study rooms that can be reserved online.
+Books, journals, reference materials, and videos are available both in the library and online on or off-campus.
+Students also can check out Surface pro tablets, and variety of multimedia equipment supporting audio, video, and still media creation.
+Additionally, the Multimedia Lab has the full Adobe Creative suite for media editing.
+The library extends its resources through participation in Summitt, the shared catalog of the Orbis Cascade Alliance, which makes available to Saint Martin's students more than nine million titles from 38 academic libraries in the Pacific Northwest, with courier delivery to the O'Grady Library.